166inter/raspberryPorsche/build_doc.md

+# Build Update April 16, 2018

+After reading more of the picamera advanced recipes docs, it looks like it is possible do image processing without needing to store the images on the disk.
+This may prove very useful gived the micro sd card's limited storage capacity.

+The image capturing code will have to be combined with the AutonomousX.X.X.py code to control the car using the input images.
+Currently, the directional commands (left, forward-left, forward, reverse, etc) are printed in the terminal when the script is run.
+However, this input should be logged in a file to use as training data.
+Similarly, the camera stream images should also be logged in a folder.
+In order to match the images with the input commands, time stamps can possibly be used.

 # Build Update April 15, 2018

 I only had a few hours today to work on this project out of the whole weekend.
 There are several options when deciding on a camera streaming/capture setup.
 'Motion' is one of them; RPi-Cam-Web is another.
 PiCamera also has some built-in tools for capturing a sequence of images, allowing the user to set the frame rate, start and end time, and more.
 The resources/ code found on the raspberry pi stack exchange looks like a good start.
 In order to get the camerea stream working at the lowest possible latency, there is some useful information to follow in the picamera docs in section 5 (advanced recipes).
 Also it is important to note that if motion is installed, it needs to be manually deactivated before using raspistill, and other built-in camera modules.